andressp05/Hypermedia/backend/documentation.md

 > Describe synthetically why and how did you manage session state, what are the state change triggering actions (e.g., POST to login etc..).

 The session state changes only when a user uses the `/api/user/...` endpoints.
 These are used to authenticate the following requests of a user.
-The user receives a cookie containing the information needed to authenticate his requests when accessing private resources for example his shoping cart.
+The user receives a cookie http only that contains the token needed to authenticate his requests when accessing private resources for example his shoping cart.

 > Which technology did you use (relational or a no-SQL database) for managing the data model?